DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 social and cultural communities based on a lot of freedom and with a solid exposure to the neighborhood and the city.

-<div class="streams"><hr class="streams" />The Volkskrant building would serve as a starting point.
-From there we would extend our practice all over the city.<hr class="streams" /></div>
+<div class="streams"><hr class="streams" />‘The Volkskrant building would serve as a starting point.
+From there we would extend our practice all over the city’.<hr class="streams" /></div>

 The Volkskrant building
 would serve as a starting point.
 From there we would extend our practice